jackiehaochen/hkust-smart-group/content/authors/haochen/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: The Hong Kong University of Science and Technology
+  - name: Room 3517 (via lifts 25-26), Department of Computer Science and Engineering (Home), Department of Chemical and Biological Engineering, The Hong Kong University of Science and Technology, Clear Water Bay, Kowloon, Hong Kong
     url: 'https://hkust.edu.hk/'

 # Short bio (displayed in user profile at end of posts)